 Homegrown Herb & Tea, a quiet neighborhood gem with generous clay mugs and a pair of snug window seats, lives halfway up Munjoy Hill, the neighborhood farthest east on Portland, Maine’s peninsula.
 Proprietor Sarah Richards hand-blends and steeps organic ingredients to-order to make ayurvedic blends like Kapha Kick — a stimulating tisane of woody damiana shrub, spicy ginger, warming cardamom, and local apples — and wellness drinks like the Boston Flu, a belly-soothing combination of sweet and earthy herbs including agrimony (thought to aid digestion), aromatic fennel, and calming chamomile.

 Somersworth, New Hampshire’s joyfully queer cafe and bakery, Teatotaller, sets an exuberant, Instagram-ready mood with a vibrant rainbow mural and a bright white-and-pink display case filled with colorful baked goods.
 A passion for pastries and bold flavors shows up in the teapot too, with the shop’s Chai Curious label featuring loose-leaf blends like carrot cupcake, a spiced rooibos tisane.
 10 percent of all Chai Curious profits support LGBTQ+ organizations such as Seacoast Outright and PFLAG.
-Check the website’s happenings page for in-person and virtual events, including “big gay baking day” kits, and watch out for a new location of the beloved community hub opening soon in Concord, New Hampshire.
+Check the website’s happenings page for in-person and virtual events, including “big gay baking day” kits, and check out a second location of the beloved community hub in Concord, New Hampshire.

 The Cozy Tea Cart